 If you are looking for completely free diagramming software that runs on all the major platforms including Windows, macOS, and Linux/Unix, take a look at yED Graph Editor.
 The best part about this software is that despite being cross-platform, it’s not a web app which means you get a native app irrespective of the platform you are using.

 That is something everyone will appreciate.
 I don’t think web-apps are still at that level that they can replace native apps, and hence, yED scores a big point here.
 When it comes to features, the software is no slouch.
 You can either manually create diagrams or use its automatic tool which automatically creates diagrams from imported data.

 Why You Should Opt for yED Graph Editor?

-Cross-Platform native apps, automatic layout algorithms, feature rich, high-quality diagrams, and multiple diagram creation including Flowcharts, UML diagrams, Family trees and Semantic networks.
+- Multiple diagram creation including Flowcharts, UML diagrams, Family trees, and Semantic networks

 Supported Platforms: Windows, macOS, and Linux/Unix (native applications).